February 29, 2008 — May 25, 2008

 Color as Field: American Painting, 1950–1975 is the first ever full-scale examination of the sources, meaning and impact of the Color Field movement.
 Color Field painting, which emerged in the United States in the 1950s, is characterized by pouring, staining, spraying or painting thinned paint onto raw canvas to create vast chromatic expanses.
 These works constitute one of the crowning achievements of postwar American abstract art.
 The exhibition includes 39 beautiful and impressively scaled paintings by such major figures as Gene Davis, Helen Frankenthaler, Morris Louis, Kenneth Noland and Jules Olitski.
 Color as Field presents a remarkable opportunity for viewers to fully comprehend the aims of these artists, view their finest works in close relation to each other and experience the beauty and visual magnetism of their pictorial handling of space and color.
 Karen Wilkin, a specialist in twentieth-century modernism who has published widely on this period, is the curator of the exhibition; Joanna Marsh, The James Dicke Curator of Contemporary Art at the museum, is the coordinating curator in Washington.

 The American Federation of Arts produced a series of video podcasts to accompany the exhibition.
-Artist Larry Poons discusses his career, his influences, and reminisces about other Color Field painters in a series of eight interviews recorded in New York in 2007.
+The series, titled Larry Poons in Conversation with Karen Wilkin, can be found online here.

-The catalogue, available in the museum store for $32.95, includes essays by Wilkin and Carl Belz, director emeritus of the Rose Art Museum at Brandeis University.
+The accompanying catalogue includes essays by Wilkin and Carl Belz, director emeritus of the Rose Art Museum at Brandeis University.